dom-o/mostbiggestegg.com/src/about.md

 sidebar: true
 title: egghorn
 ---
-<h1>egghorn</h1>
+<p>Normal.
+Into once-a-month cooking, rock climbing, Super Smash Bros Ultimate.
+Will one day eat five dozen eggs in one sitting.
+I hope that when people talk about me they describe me as being 'shnasty with it'.</p>
 <p>
-Firm believer that within what you ask the oracle is who you are; to that end, have recently googled all of the following:
+I believe that within what you ask the oracle is who you are.
+To that end, I reveal I have recently googled all of the following:
   <ul>
     <li><a href="https://www.google.com/search?q=lattice+finger+strength">lattice finger strength</a></li>
     <li><a href="https://www.google.com/search?q=paperclip+ai+game">paperclip ai game</a></li>